 What special factors may be considered?

 Several of the statutory factors relate to the income and employability of the parties.
 If the husband was a sole shareholder of a corporation and there was evidence of manipulation and control of assets and income, the court looks to corporate earnings, not merely personal income, as the true reflection of the husband’s earning capacity.
 On the other hand, the age, health, education and work experience of the dependent spouse may hinder employability and/or ability to accumulate retirement funds.
 A dependent spouse is not required to accept any employment, but only appropriate employment consistent with standard of living and station in life.
-As with property distribution, the court must consider the income tax ramifications of the alimony award.
 Other factors enumerated in the Divorce Code contemplate the equities of the case, including the parties’ respective contributions to property acquisition or increased earning power, their standard of living, duration of the marriage and marital misconduct.
 The parties’ standard of living during the marriage is probative to determine the dependent spouse’s reasonable needs.

 Weighing these factors and presenting compelling evidence during court proceedings or settlement negotiations is an important part of a Pennsylvania divorce proceeding.
 Pollock Begg lawyers are trained to understand the law and nuances of alimony claims in order to develop a litigation strategy that will further the client’s goals.